mgkanani/raft/README.md

-#cluster
+#raft
-`cluster` is template for creating serverfarm.
-This is allowing to communicate in between them.
-One can either broadcast the message or send to individual server lying within `cluster`.
+A `raft` cluster contains several servers which allows the system to tolerate  failure(for 5 servers, it will be 2).
+This template/pkg is implementing this algorithm.
+In this, one leader will be selected among the servers.

 #Usage
 ## To install
 ```
-go get github.com/mgkanani/cluster
+go get github.com/mgkanani/raft
-go install github.com/mgkanani/cluster
+go install github.com/mgkanani/raft
 ```
 ## To run with default configuration:-
-(go to cluster directory i.e. github.com/mgkanani/cluster and run below to see msgs' summary).
+(go to cluster directory i.e. github.com/mgkanani/raft and run below to see msgs' summary).
 ```
 go test
 ```